drocheam/optrace/docs/source/usage/surfaces.rst

 **z-Range**

 When initializing a surface, optrace tries to determine the surface extent in z-direction.
-The resulting :python:`z_min` and :python:`z_max` values are needed to know the surface bounds, which in turn are needed for tracing of the surface.
+These resulting axial surface bounds :python:`z_min` and :python:`z_max` are needed for tracing of the surface.
 While this works automatically in many cases, the user has the option to provide these values manually.
-If these values should largely differ from the automatically estimated values a warning or, for a large deviation, an exception is raised.
+An exception is raised if the provided values deviate severely from the estimated values.

-For a :python:`a=-0.3` and :python:`r=3` the z-bounds are :python:`[-0.9, 0]`.
+For :python:`a=-0.3` and :python:`r=3` the z-bounds are :python:`[-0.9, 0]`.
 This can be provided using:

 .. code-block:: python